stat-ml/large_batch_bald/README.md

 where $I$ - is a mutual information function.

+In addition, we looked into PowerBALD modification and added our own implementation for Large BatchBALD.

 ## Please cite us

 At the moment our paper is not published yet.

 ## How to use

+Available datasets: ['CIFAR100', 'CIFAR10', 'EMNIST', 'FMNIST', 'SVHN', 'RMNIST', 'MNIST']

+Available acquisition methods: ['PLBB', 'PBALD', 'Rand', 'LBB', 'BALD', 'BB'].
+These are shorts for: Power Large BatchBALD, PowerBALD, Random, Large BatchBALD, BALD and BatchBALD.

 We provide a simple example experiment that uses this package [here](example_link).